uozuAho/orgcat/readme.md

 # orgcat

-A little web server + DB application to test out hosting services.
+A little buggy web server + DB application to test out hosting services.
+The goal is to be able to test hosting services for ease of (re)deployment, monitoring and debugging and more.

 # Quick start
 To run locally in a fresh dev environment: